MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

       > remoteScript("my-script.R")
       ```

 1. To allow the workspace and working directory to be reused later, create a session snapshot.
 A snapshot is a prepared environment image of a R session saved to Microsoft R Server, which includes the session's R packages, R objects and data files.
 This snapshot can be loaded into any subsequent remote R session for the user who created it.
+[Learn more about snapshots.](operationalize/remote-execution.md)

    ```
    REMOTE>pause()
-   >snapshotId<-createSnapshot("my-snapshot-name")
+   >create_snapshot>snapshotId<-createSnapshot("my-snapshot-name")
    $snapshotId
    [1] "123456789-abcdef-123456789"
    ```

    >Take note of the `snapshotId` to call this snapshot later.

-@@LINK TO VIGNETTE DOC IN MSDN

 **To reuse those installed packages, objects and files:**